-Illuminates momentarily when the ignition is turned to the ON position and the engine is OFF.
-The light also illuminates when the air suspension switch is turned OFF or the air suspension system requires
+Illuminates when the air suspension switch is turned OFF, the load limit is exceeded or the air suspension system requires servicing.

 For information, refer to Air suspension system in the Driving chapter.

 Low fuel

 Illuminates when the fuel level in the fuel tank is at, or near, empty (refer to Fuel gauge in this chapter for more information).